Martin Cruz Smith: Career

 Smith worked as a journalist from 1965 to 1969 and began writing fiction in the early 1970s.
 He wrote two novels in the Slocum adult action Western novels, published under the house name Jake Logan.
 Smith also wrote three novels in the Nick Carter series, published under the Nick Carter name.

 Smith's paperback originals included a series about a character named "The Inquisitor", a James Bond-type agent employed by the Vatican; and a science fiction novel, The Indians Won (1970), one of the earliest works of Native American speculative fiction to see wide publication.

 Canto for a Gypsy, Smith's third novel overall and the second to feature Roman Grey, a gypsy art dealer in New York City, was nominated for an Edgar Award.
 Nightwing (1977), also an Edgar nominee, was his breakthrough novel, and he adapted it for a feature film of the same name (1979).

 Smith was best known for his novels featuring Russian investigator Arkady Renko, who was introduced in Gorky Park (1981).
 The novel, which Time called the "first thriller of the '80s", became a bestseller and won a Gold Dagger from the British Crime Writers' Association.
 Renko later appeared in ten other novels by Smith.
-Gorky Park debuted at No. 2 on the New York Times bestseller list on April 26, 1981 and occupied the top spot for a week.
+Gorky Park debuted at No. 2 on the New York Times bestseller list on April 26, 1981, and occupied the top spot for a week.
 It stayed in the No. 2 position for over three months, beaten only by James Clavell's Noble House, and stayed in the top 15 through November of that year.
 Polar Star also claimed the No. 1 spot for two weeks on August 6, 1989, and held the No. 2 spot for over two months.

 During the 1990s, Smith twice won the Dashiell Hammett Award from the North American Branch of the International Association of Crime Writers.
 The first time was for Rose in 1996; the second time was for Havana Bay in 1999.
 On September 5, 2010, he and Arkady Renko returned to the New York Times bestseller list when Three Stations debuted at No. 7 on the fiction bestsellers list.
-His most recent novels featuring Renko are Independence Square (2023) and Hotel Ukraine (2025).

-Pseudonym
+His final novel, Hotel Ukraine, debuted just 3 days before his death.

+Pseudonyms

 Smith originally wrote under the name "Martin Smith", only to discover there were other writers with the same name.
 His agent asked him to add a third name and he chose Cruz, his paternal grandmother's surname.

+His other pen names were Ted Irish, Dr. Emile Korngold, Sol Roman, Nick Carter, Jake Logan, Martin Quinn, Simon Quinn and Martin Smith.